FredyR4zox/HTTPFeeder/README.md

 ### Basic Realtime Analysis with Burp Suite

 1. Start your HTTP proxy tool (e.g., Burp Suite) on port 8080 and configure it to use HTTPFeeder's intermediary proxy (default: 127.0.0.1:8081) as an HTTP upstream proxy (e.g., Burp -> Settings -> Network -> Connections -> Upstream Proxy Servers)
-2. Run HTTPFeeder in realtime mode:
+2. Run HTTPFeeder in realtime mode (it will spin up a TCP server on port 0.0.0.0:8079 by default):
 ```bash
 python httpfeeder.py -m realtime -p http://127.0.0.1:8080
 ```
-4. Start eCapture with the event address pointing to HTTPFeeder:
+3. Start eCapture with the event address pointing to HTTPFeeder:
 ```bash
 ./ecapture tls -m text --eventaddr=tcp://127.0.0.1:8079
 ```